BaharehMonazah/hands-on-ETL-project-plan/README.md

 ✅ Implement logging & monitoring using Prometheus & Grafana
 ✅ Improve error handling & exception logging
 ✅ Deploy the pipeline to cloud platforms (AWS, GCP)

-Would you like a sample dataset for testing? 😊